 Fadeyibi indicated that the metering of government agencies was in line with President Muhammadu Buhari’s directive that all Ministry Department and Agencies (MDAs) across the nation were metered by electricity distribution companies.

 The power distributing company’s boss said that Zuberu’s assurance and support on metering across all police formations was a significant development but also requires implementation strategy.

-He claimed that the company had continually enjoyed solid relationship with police in protecting its equipment and continuous attack on field workers and that essence of the EKEDC’s management visit was to established and strenghten partnership with the law enforcement agency.
+He claimed that the company had continually enjoyed solid relationships with police in protecting its equipment and continuous attack on field workers and that essence of the EKEDC’s management visit was to established and strengthen partnership with the law enforcement agency.

-“We also came to seek your support for the metering of all police formations as directed by President Buhari,” he said.
+“We have zero tolerance for attacks on our workers.
+The workers are like any other Nigerians.
+We also came to seek your support for the metering of all police formations as directed by President Buhari,” he said.

-The EKEDC’s boss said that the government new order would allow the disco commence 50 to 60 per cent of unmetered MDAs.
+The EKEDC’s boss said that the government’s new order would allow the disco to commence 50 to 60 percent of unmetered MDAs.